Carl Wayne

-Carl Wayne (born Colin David Tooley; 18 August 1943 – 31 August 2004) was an English singer and actor.
-He is best remembered as the lead singer of The Move in the 1960s.
+Colin David Tooley (18 August 1943 – 31 August 2004), better known as Carl Wayne, was an English singer and actor.
+He is best remembered as the lead singer of The Move, a group that he co-founded in 1965.
+He sings lead on several of the band's hits, such as "Curly", "Flowers in the Rain", "I Can Hear the Grass Grow", and "Night of Fear".

+Wayne was born and raised in Birmingham and entered the music business playing bass guitar.
+However, he switched to vocals and formed the G-Men, but later joined The Vikings (later Carl Wayne and the Vikings), a band which also included Ace Kefford and Bev Bevan.
+Kefford and Trevor Burton formed a group, The Move, which Wayne, Bevan, and Roy Wood would join, hitting huge success within the band.
+He left in 1970, and pursued a cabaret career with slight success.

+Wayne notably played Tom-Tom and Odd Job John in several episodes of Emu's TV programmes.
+In 2000, he joined The Hollies, and performed with them until his death in 2004.

 Early days

-Wayne was born in Winson Green, Birmingham, and grew up in the Hodge Hill district of the city.
+Wayne was born in the area of Winson Green, Birmingham, and grew up in the Hodge Hill part of the city.

+Musical career

+Early musical career

 Inspired by the American rock'n'roll of Elvis Presley, Eddie Cochran and Gene Vincent, he formed the G-Men in the late 1950s, and joined local band the Vikings, where his powerful baritone voice and pink stage suit helped make them one of the leading rock groups in the Midlands.
+He initially played bass guitar and played the instrument in a gig for the Vikings, though decided to ditch the bass after he didn't enjoy his playing.
 His change of name was inspired by the movie star John Wayne, with the Scandinavian 'Carl' to fit into the 'Vikings' theme.
 In 1963 they followed in the footsteps of the Beatles and other Liverpool bands by performing in the clubs of Frankfurt, Stuttgart, and Nuremberg.
 On returning to Birmingham, in the wake of the Beatles' success, record companies were keen to sign similar guitar bands.
 The Vikings signed with Pye Records, but all three singles failed to chart.

 Wayne represented England at the prestigious Golden Orpheus Song Festival in Bulgaria.
 In front of a live and televised audience of over 20 million, Wayne won first prize.